Uber China closes $1 billion fundraising round: sources

-BEIJING/SHANGHAI (Reuters) - Uber Technologies Inc’s China arm has closed its $1 billion fundraising round early, according to two people with knowledge of the matter, with investors still hopeful for the U.S.-based ride service despite strong domestic competition.
+BEIJING/SHANGHAI (Reuters) - Uber Technologies Inc’s [UBER.UL] China arm has closed its $1 billion fundraising round early, according to two people with knowledge of the matter, with investors still hopeful for the U.S.-based ride service despite strong domestic competition in the car-hailing market.

-Investors in Uber’s Chinese unit include Internet giant Baidu Inc, China CITIC Bank Corp Ltd and China Life Insurance Co Ltd, among others, said one of the people, requesting anonymity because they were not authorized to discuss the matter publicly.
+Investors in Uber’s Chinese unit include Hillhouse Capital, Asia’s biggest hedge fund, Chinese Internet giant Baidu Inc, China CITIC Bank Corp Ltd, China Life Insurance Co Ltd, Ping An Insurance Group Co of China among others, said one of the people.

-Chinese financial conglomerate Ping An Group’s investment arm and Hillhouse Capital, which has a stake in the main U.S.-based Uber business, also took part, the person said.

-However, a representative of Ping An’s investment team said they did not invest in the China unit.
-Hillhouse was also not an investor, said a third source who declined to be identified because of the sensitivity of the subject.

 A spokeswoman for Uber declined to comment.